maxstrauch/sle-tree-walk/README.md

 Furthermore there is a full-featured Java based implementation of the Nuthatch paradigm from [1, 2] called __Nuthatch/J__.
 The source code is available as a GitHub Project [here](https://github.com/nuthatchery/nuthatch).
 There is also a project page of Nuthatch with further material available under [http://nuthatchery.org/](http://nuthatchery.org/).

-## Intend
+## Intent

 In [1] a DSL called Nuthatch was proposed to formalize tree walks.
-The intend of this project is therefore an implementation of a __simple__ and __self-contained__ solution in __Haskell__ which implements a small subset of the Nuthatch DSL.
+The intent of this project is therefore an implementation of a __simple__ and __self-contained__ solution in __Haskell__ which implements a small subset of the Nuthatch DSL.
 Thus this project shows the functional principle of Nuthatch by the simplicity of implementation.

-The "official" intentional information for this project can be found [in the repo in file `intend.txt`](https://raw.githubusercontent.com/maxstrauch/sle-tree-walk/master/intend.txt).
+The "official" intentional information for this project can be found [in the repo in file `intent.txt`](https://raw.githubusercontent.com/maxstrauch/sle-tree-walk/master/intent.txt).

 # The project solution